 An extension may be granted in extenuating circumstances by application to the Comptroller of Customs, within three (3) months of the "Returnees" arrival in Grenada.
 The applicant therefore ought to ensure that all items intended to be imported are indicated to the Customs Officer in the initial interview as these are the only ones that will be considered for an extension.

 A vehicle can be either imported or purchased locally from an authorized motor vehicle dealer.
-Qualifying returning residents are allowed to import one motor vehicle (new or used) free of CET, VAT & ET.
+Qualifying returning residents are allowed to import one motor vehicle (new or used).
 The vehicle must be imported from the country where the applicant resided continuously for the past 7 years immediately before returning to Grenada.
 Note that Customs Service Charge of 6% must be paid.
 Additionally, an Environmental Levy is applicable, (new or used).
 If a vehicle is purchased locally, it must be done through an authorized motor vehicle dealer within three (3) months of the "Returnees" arrival in Grenada.

 The following conditions shall apply: